surentherj/Restaurants/README.md

 steps to run:

-clone the repo & go to restaurants folder in env. replace the email & password if needed for notification, replace the mongo url (using localhost:27017/restaurants)
+clone the repo & go to restaurants folder,
+1. In .env replace the email & password if needed for notification, replace the mongo url (using localhost:27017/restaurants)

-1. in one terminal
+2. in one terminal
-   cd backend
+   ->cd backend
-   npm install
+   ->npm install
-   npm run dev
+   ->npm run dev

    output => started on localhost:4000, and mongo db connected

-2. in another terminal
+3. in another terminal
-   cd frontend
+   ->cd frontend
-   npm install
+   ->npm install
-   npm run dev
+   ->npm run dev

    output => started, access on http://localhost:3000